 Next, find out ahead of time who will be on the panel so you can do your homework.
 Learn a little about each person you’ll be interviewing with, including their job title, role at the company, and professional background.
 Prepare at least one thoughtful question for each of your interviewers.

 Eye contact makes a big difference in your perceived level of confidence.
 In one study, participants with higher self-esteem were found to break eye contact less frequently than those with lower self-esteem, who broke eye contact more often.
-When giving your answers, try to split your time making eye contact with each of the panel members rather than staring down the one who asked the question.
+When giving your answers, try to split your time by making eye contact with each of the panel members rather than staring down the one who asked the question.

 Think of it like being in a conversation at a cocktail party.
 You don’t just look at one person while you’re talking; you naturally shift your eye contact from one person to the next while you speak.
 If you’re new to panel interviews, grab a couple of friends to stand in as your interviewers and practice this.